jonathantsang/jonathantsang.github.io2/blog/general/21/general21.md

 This place is located in U-district.
 It has a mix of Japanese and Hawaiin dishes and is only open Monday to Saturday.
 When I went there was a dead rat outside the restaurant on the sidewalk and the entrance has a weird bead curtain to enter the place (which just hits your face when entering).
 I don't think that factors into my rating, but it made my experience less than ideal.

 The lomo lomo salmon was a bit too acidic in my opinion and the lettuce leaf in the poke bowl just felt out of place.
 There wasn't much fish in the poke bowl either, but that might be justified.
-This poke bowl was by far the cheapest meal at $10.99.
-That is much cheaper than the next lowest poke bowl at $13.95.
-Is it the most economical one?
-Probably.
+This poke bowl was fairly cheap at $10.99 a bowl.
 It wasn't flat out terrible, but it wasn't my favourite by far.
 I might give it another shot, but for now it really is just a budget option in U-district.

 2.5/5